Saint Ignatius College Geelong

 Collecting Booklist Items - January 2019

-Booklist items will be collected at the College on date to be fixed in late January 2019.
+Booklist items will be collected at the College on Thursday 24th January 2019.

 NB.
 Families can arrange for their books and stationery to be home delivered rather than collect them from the College.